Isdell Center for Global Leadership

 Implementation of the ICGL looks different in each division.
 In the Lower School we strive to build awareness; understanding comes in Middle School, and Upper School students engage with global issues.

-Pace students have opportunities to connect with other students and experts across the globe through curricular, co-curricular and hands-on activities; community and global partnerships; local field trips; videoconferences; a scholar-in-residence program; leadership fellowships and internships; service projects at home and abroad; and domestic and international study tours.
+Pace students have opportunities to connect with other students and experts across the globe through curricular, co-curricular and hands-on activities; community and global partnerships; local field trips; a speaker series; leadership fellowships and internships; community engagement projects home and abroad; and domestic and international study tours.

 To further support students as they discover their interests and passions and become global leaders, the ICGL structures co-curricular offerings around five organizational centers: